lehai-ml/lehai-ml.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

-I am London-based Vietnamese PhD student, born in Germany and raised in Bulgaria.
-I have extensive work experience in wet-lab setting (over 3 years) and in data analysis (over 4 years).
-My works involves analysing Neuroimaing scans, and genetic data.
-But I am more interested in learning about data analysis in general.
+I am a PhD student 🤓 based in London :uk:.
+I have extensive data analysis experience both inside and outside of academia (6+ years).
+From sequencing pathogens 🦠 and mutating worms :microscope: to analysing babies 🧠 scans, I have always enjoyed the interdisciplinary environment and the process of challenging myself to new things.
+Outside of work, I like lifting 🏋️‍♂️, reading war books and listening to comedy podcasts.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
-{% include about/skills.html title="Other Skills" source=site.data.other-skills %}
-{% include about/skills.html title="Other Skills" source=site.data.other-skills %}
+{% include about/skills.html title="Language Skills" source=site.data.languages %}
 </div>

 <div class="row">